asr1/AccessPlusPlus/README.md

 This project uses a modified version of <a href="https://github.com/connorbode/ics.js">Connorbode's fork</a> of <a href="https://github.com/nwcell/ics.js/">ics.js</a>, which in turn uses <a href="https://github.com/eligrey/Blob.js">Blob.js.</a> This has been included in the AccessPlusPlus repository already.

 ## Changelog
+**Version 1.3.3.0:**
+* Fix meal counter math.
+* Add support for Saturday classes.
+* Add support for canceled classes.

 **Version 1.3.2.0:**
 * Undo bad fixes in previous version.
-* Fix week/month start date in meal counter
+* Fix week/month start date in meal counter.
-* Perhaps fix issue with some people being unable to install Chrome extension
+* Perhaps fix issue with some people being unable to install Chrome extension.

 **Version 1.3.1.1:**